268 Test Positive For COVID-19 As Three More Succumb -

 Health CAS Rashid Aman has confirmed 268 more COVID-19 cases bringing the tally to 6,941 after 2,704 samples were tested within the last 24 hours.

 Three people have however succumbed to the virus bringing the total number of fatalities to 152.
-On a lighter note, 20 patients have recovered and discharged from the hospital rising the number of recoveries to 2,109.
+20 patients have recovered and discharged from the hospital bringing the number of recoveries to 2,109.

 Out of the 268 new cases, 259 are Kenyans while 9 are foreigners.
-Ideally, 160 are male while 108 female.
+160 are male while 108 female.
 The youngest to have contracted the virus is aged 1 year while the oldest 80 years.

 The distribution is as follows: Nairobi 175 cases ( Dagorreti North 34, Kibra 9, Embakasi East 12., Westlands 11, Kasarani 6 Embakasi South 5, Embakasi West 5, Embakasi Central 3, Embakasi North 2, Roysambu 2.)